 If you’re reading this and you’re interested in providing scholarships for an individual or a school, much like the patrons who sponsored someone for the Jhohadli Summer Youth Writing Project, contact me.

-Keep in mind that nothing written here is written in stone; this is just to gauge interest.
+My ideas and by extension, my programmes, are evolving.
 If interested in any of the sessions and resident in Antigua and Barbuda, email me your questions or expression of interest.
 You can also be added to my mailing list for when I’m advertising future programmes.

 If you’re not resident in Antigua and Barbuda, hold on, technology is on our side (still contact me) and if we can’t fit you in to the workshop/s maybe you can still make use of my coaching services, and my manuscript evaluation and/or editing services.

 I want to say, finally, that I, too, am a student of writing, we’re all learning from each other.
 I’m doing this as a professional pursuit but also because I love writing, I love the literary arts, and I find fulfillment in seeing others blossom as well.